SurbhiMehta1010/flashcard-saas/README.md

 Do to:

--AI routes for stripe and openai (idk if there is a cost, the key i generated doesnt seem to work) I think we just have to add the keys to the .env.local file for stripe api keys and and ai api key
+-api routes for stripe and openai (idk if there is a cost for openai api keys, the key i generated doesnt seem to work) I think we just have to add the keys to the .env.local file for stripe api keys and and ai api key

 -`app/page.js` this file